1backend/1backend/docs/services.md

               to client                             to client
 ```

-#### Calling a service from an other service
+#### Calling a service from another service

 Services do not call each other directly.
 Each request goes through the same 1Backend proxy.
-The reason for this is because the proxy is a perfect place to implement a lot of things we would otherwise have to do in clients.
-That would mean reimplementing a things in a lot of languages and also - you can't really trust clients.
+This is because the proxy is a perfect place to implement a lot of things we would otherwise have to do in clients.
+That would mean reimplementing things in a lot of languages, and also - you can't really trust clients.

 ```
                                  1Backend network